netrome/MeetupTobiiSthlmAI/Presentation/script.md

 Enumerate these and follow the slides.
 What about batch norm?
 It's a trap!
 This is an example of two batches generated from the same generator.
 What you can see is that there are clear correlations between the images within the individual batches, which obviously is an undesirable property.

+So how do we solve these issues?

+## Slide solution

+Many authors claim to stabilize the training of GANs.
+They have proposed methods like WGAN, ACGAN, LSGAN, VAEGAN, alternative normalization schemes such as weight normalization or spectral normalization, progressively growing the networks during training etc.

+Despite all of this, the stability of GANs is still considered an open problem and no single solution have emerged as the silver bullet.
+However, this means there is a big pot of tricks that you can try out to solve your problems.
+Or if you are researching, you might be the one finally solving this. **pause**

+I did not find a universal solution when I worked with GANs, but I did manage to find the tricks I needed to get my GAN working.

 # Content #3: My GAN